Thermococcus barophilus

 Thermococcus barophilus is a piezophilic and hyperthermophilic archaeon isolated from a deep-sea hydrothermal vent.
 It is anaerobic and sulfur-metabolising, with type strain MPT.

 Nomenclature

 The name Thermococcus barophilus has Greek roots, thermo for heat, kokkos for the spherical cells, baros for weight, and philos for loving.
 Overall, the name means "organism with a spherical body that gravitates to heat and to the pressure of the water column."

 Physiology

 T. barophilus can grow at even higher temperatures if the pressure is high, as well.
-At an atmospheric pressure, it can grow at temperatures of 45-90 °C, with an optimal temperature of 85 °C, but it can grow at temperatures as high as 100 °C if the hydrostatic pressure is 15.0-17.5 MPa.
-Sulfur is necessary for its growth, but it can also grow slowly in absence of sulfur.
+At an atmospheric pressure, it can grow at temperatures of 45–90 °C, with an optimal temperature of 85 °C, but it can grow at temperatures as high as 100 °C if the hydrostatic pressure is 15.0–17.5 MPa.
+Sulfur is normally necessary for its growth, but it can also grow slowly in absence of sulfur.
 Membrane lipid has a major archaeol component.

 Genome

 The genome of T. barophilus has been sequenced and is circular in nature with a size of 2,010,078bp.
 It has also a circular plasmid pTBMP1.
 The genome sequence shows that it has the carboxydotrophic pathway and bears seven different hydrogenase complexes.